bangalorejug/javafest/content/sponsors.md

 ### Platinum Sponsor: ($5000) - 1

-- Exclusive Standee placement on the Conference Stage
 - Exclusive Logo placement in all video recordings
+- Standee placement on the Conference Stage
 - Access to Job seekers from [Re-Sessions Initiative](https://www.linkedin.com/posts/javafest_javafest-economicimpact-recession-activity-7068085771496271872-OJiN?utm_source=share&utm_medium=member_desktop) and registrations
 - 5 minutes of Stage Time at the Main Hall without presentation
 - Booth at the venue
-- 10 Conference Tickets
+- 10 Conference Tickets for Developers

 ### Gold Sponsor: ($4000) - 1

 - Exclusive Logo placement on the T-Shirts
+- Standee placement on the Conference Stage
 - Access to Job seekers from [Re-Sessions Initiative](https://www.linkedin.com/posts/javafest_javafest-economicimpact-recession-activity-7068085771496271872-OJiN?utm_source=share&utm_medium=member_desktop) and registrations
 - Booth at the venue
-- 8 Conference Tickets
+- 8 Conference Tickets for Developers

 ### Silver Sponsor: ($2000) - 1

 - Exclusive Logo placement at participation certificates
 - Booth at the venue
-- 5 Conference Tickets
+- 5 Conference Tickets for Developers

 ### Bronze Sponsor: ($1000) - 3

 - Booth at the venue
-- 3 Conference Tickets
+- 3 Conference Tickets for Developers

 We anticipate a diverse range of developers from all over India, comprising developers from various experience levels and backgrounds.
 You can gain an understanding of our registered JUG members by visiting [Our Meetup Page](https://www.meetup.com/bangalorejug/members/).